What we know about the Raleigh shooting victims

 These were among the victims of Thursday’s shooting rampage in North Carolina’s capital city, Raleigh, that claimed five lives and wounded two others.

 A 15-year-old boy opened fire, killing a total of five people in the city’s Hedingham neighborhood and along the nearby Neuse River Greenway, police said.
-One of those slain was an off-duty Raleigh police officer who was headed off to work.
-Another killed was a 16-year-old.
+One of those slain was an off-duty Raleigh police officer who was headed to work.
+Another person who was killed was the 16-year-old brother of the teen shooter, the parents of the boys said in a statement on Tuesday.

 Among the dead were: